MatthewLang22/examples/README.md

 # CS3560 - Example Project

 ## This repo is also used for students to practice git pull requests
+Matthew Lang, gl397316

-## Example project that uses Doxygen, Makefile, Catch2, Travis CI.
+Example project that uses Doxygen, Makefile, Catch2, Travis CI.

 This is a simple project that contain some of the tools used in the class.
 For example,